 - What’s On

 Rustem goes for bold, chunky forms.
 The motifs may be inspired by the Iznik/Kütahya repertoire, but he has developed a distinctive pallete: flatter and more restrained in tone than the brilliant underglaze-painted work current in Turkey, and closer to that of 19th-century European tiles.
-Blues, yellows, reds and greens are often oulined in brown, recalling the pre-Iznik cuerda seca work found in the Murad II Mosque in Edirne.
-His tile panels are in great demand on Crimea’s fashionable Yalta Riviera.
+Blues, yellows, reds and greens are often outlined in brown, recalling the pre-Iznik cuerda seca work found in the Murad II Mosque in Edirne.
+His tile panels were in great demand on Crimea’s fashionable Yalta Riviera.
 Rustem also produces glazed, unpainted classical pottery.